 In many recent elections across the country, Democrats have tended to do better in the heavily-populated urban areas while Republicans tend to do better in the lightly-populated rural areas.
 Since the rural areas are clearly much larger in area than the urban areas, maps of these results usually show substantially more red than blue, even … More How Using Cartograms can make Election Maps Look More Representative of the Results

-I have made several maps of New York, New Jersey, and Pennsylvania.
+[Updated February 2019] I have made dozens of maps of New York, New Jersey, and Pennsylvania.
 The system of municipal organization that these states use makes analysis of their election results particularly revealing.
-A couple examples are below (click on the maps to enlarge).
-I have also made maps of New York showing: 2008 and 2012 Presidential results … More NY/NJ/PA Maps
+A couple examples are below (open the maps in a new tab to enlarge).
+I have made maps of New York showing: … More NY/NJ/PA Maps